janmager/modern-kitchen-book/README.md

 - added new paragraphs to README
 - added fontawesome module to project and changed icon of time to prepare
 - tidy has been made in project folders
+- if title is longer than 20 letters - adding (...) in the end
+- little images of food on the main screen
+- added logo
+- changed font to Poppins

 #### v.
 1.1.3 - Time to prepare on the main screen